mdillemuth/e-commerce-mern-app/README.md

-# myMarketplace | eCommerce Platform
+# Marketplace | eCommerce Platform

 A full-stack e-commerce application platform built with the MERN stack & Redux.
 This is from the course project for the [MERN eCommerce From Scratch Udemy Course](https://www.udemy.com/course/mern-ecommerce/).